Master of Arts in Marital and Family Therapy

 Department of School, Family and Mental Health Professions

 Program of Study

-The Marital and Family Therapy program’s mission is to help lead the transformation of family therapy by creating, educating, and actively supporting a community of future professionals who embody the philosophy and practice of a biopsychosocial, systems approach to family-oriented mental health care.
+The Marital and Family Therapy program’s mission is to educate and actively support a community of future professionals who embody the philosophy of a biopsychosocial, systems oriented approach to mental health care.

 The Master of Arts in Marital and Family Therapy (MFT) is a non-thesis degree program requiring 60 units of coursework (54 graduate units plus 6 units through USD’s Division of Professional and Continuing Education) and successful completion of a comprehensive written examination.
 As part of the program, students complete a 12-month clinical practicum where they accumulate 500 direct client contact hours of which at least 250 hours are with couples and families.
-Students also receive over 200 hours of supervision from both faculty and practicum site supervisors.
+Students also receive more than 200 hours of supervision from both faculty and practicum site supervisors.
 The MFT program meets the guidelines for family therapy training set forth by the Board of Behavioral Sciences, which regulates licensure of marriage and family therapists in California.
 Additional requirements beyond the master's degree must be completed to obtain the license, primarily post-degree supervised clinical experience.
 The program has been accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) since 1992.
 The Commission on Accreditation is the standard setting organization for family therapy designated by the Department of Education.
-Ours is one of only ten master's programs in California recognized by the Commission.
+Ours is one of only 10 master's programs in California recognized by the Commission.

 The schedule of coursework may vary each semester, but most courses are offered at least twice a year.
 Students choose coursework for each semester with the help of their advisors.